 The lowest agronomic nitrogen use efficiency was observed under higher dose of 150 % recommended dose of nitrogen (Fig. 1).
 This is in agreement with results of Ohnishi et al. (1999) and Peng et al. (2007).
 The agronomic nitrogen use efficiency showed a decreased linear response to applied N because there was no increase in utilization efficiency but increase in production of grain yield with enhanced N fertilization in rice can only be achieved by higher N uptake (Jothimani, 2012).
 The reason for decreased nitrogen use efficiency with N application is not clear (Artacho et al., 2009).

-Among the interaction between rice genotypes and nitrogen levels, the decreasing trend of ANUE with increasing N level noticed with ADT39, TPS5, AS12051, AS12104, AD09206, AD10034, ACK14001, ACK14004, CB06803, CB08702, CB13539, TR05031, TM13007, TM09135, TM10085, TM12059, TM12077, PM12009 and EC725224 due to non response of variety to higher level nitrogen application as observed by Noureldin et al. (2013).
+Among the interaction between rice genotypes and nitrogen levels, the decreasing trend of ANUE with increasing N level noticed with ADT39, TPS5, AS12051, AS12104, AD09206, AD10034, ACK14001, ACK14004, CB06803, CB08702, CB13539, TR05031, TM13007, TM09135, TM10085, TM12059, TM12077, PM12009 and EC725224 due to non response of variety to higher level of nitrogen application as observed by Noureldin et al. (2013).
 Low agronomic N use efficiency reflect limited yield response to fertilizer N application because of high indigenous soil N levels (Peng et al., 2006).

 The genotypes ASD16, ADT45, CO51, MDU5, CB14533, CB14508, TR13069, TM07335 and TM12061 showed increasing trend of ANUE with increasing N levels from 50% to 150% recommended dose of nitrogen due to responsiveness of genotypes to high level of N addition with less utilization efficiency.
 The similar results were derived by Tirol-Padre et al. (1996).
 Therefore, it is necessary to develop cultivars that have more efficient in absorption of applied N to minimize leaching loss of N from soil to nearby water bodies and make more economic use of applied fertilizer with higher utilization efficiency, which not only increase rice grain yield but also prevent environmental pollution (Singh et al., 1998).